-When you designate someone as a Standard user, you are granting him or her permission to visit and interact with almost all of Xero’s screens, though cash-coding is optional and there are restrictions on reports.
+When you designate someone as a Standard user, you are granting him or her permission to visit and interact with almost all of Xero’s screens.
+Granting access to cash-coding is optional and there are restrictions on reports.

-When you “invite” your accountant in (see below), his or her role will be Advisor, which allows full access to accounts as well as extra permissions, like the ability to work with lock periods and to publish reports.
+When you “invite” your accountant in, his or her role will be Advisor.
+And Advisor role allows full access to accounts, as well as extra permissions.
+Advisors have the ability to set and work within locked periods and can publish and create custom reports.

 Read Only is given to someone who needs to be able to view bank accounts, bills, purchase orders, invoices, reports, etc., but who will not have occasion or add or edit anything.

 Invoice Only is a more active role.
 It’s granted to an employee who will actually be processing transactions but doesn’t need to see bank accounts or reports.
 You can choose one of four activity levels.
 If you select:

 - Draft only, the employee can add, copy, save, and submit (for approval) invoices, bills, quotes, and purchase orders.

 - Approve & Pay, the employee can do all of that plus approve transactions and pay bills, in addition to doing other work with expense claims, contacts, and currencies.

 - Sales Only, the employee can create, approve, print, and record payment for invoices, quotes, and customer credit notes

 - Purchases Only, the employee can create and approve bills, supplier credit notes and purchase orders, as well as pay bills.

 You’ll notice in the grid below that actions are either not available or are limited for some levels.
 Others can be selected, but you’ll have to choose the allowed actions from drop-down lists.